SummaryRead the full fact sheet

 The Heart Foundation recommends:

-- eating a variety of foods and limiting sugary, fatty and salty take-away meals and snacks
+- and limiting sugary, fatty and salty take-away meals and snacks

 - including vegetables, wholegrains, fruit, nuts and seeds in your diet every day